AnotherKamila/bsdops/README.md

   # debops bootstrap -u root  # if you can log in as root
   # debops bootstrap -u admin --become --ask-become-pass  # if you can log in as a user that has sudo
   ```

+### Configuration

+Everything is the same as DebOps, so in theory this section is unnecessary.
+However, as a quick reference, this is a list of things one might want to change often:

+* `bootstrap__admin_system`: set to False to have the automatically created admin user get a home directory under `/home` instead of under `/usr/local`.

 # Notes to self